California Senate Bill 210: Language Milestones

 The Pre-Kindergarten program serves Deaf children who will enter kindergarten the following Fall.
 A variety of experiences and opportunities are provided.
 Through these experiences the students develop readiness for kindergarten and the school environment.
 Teachers foster a positive learning environment that is stimulating, secure, and nurturing for students to reach their full potential.
 Because no child plays, works, or thinks alike, teachers see and value the uniqueness in each child.
 Teachers work closely with parents to provide a strong foundation for each child to be successful.

 Literacy, Laughter, and Learning (LLL) is a workshop provided to ECE parents three times a year.
 Workshops emphasize the importance of early literacy learning for young Deaf children.
 Discussions include the stages of literacy development and how the parents can encourage literacy development at home.

 The Art Festival gives parents, teachers, and the school community an opportunity to enjoy viewing artwork done by our little cubbies.
 During the Art Festival, children get an exciting opportunity to participate in hands-on art activities.
 As a fundraiser for ECE, children are given a personalized tile to decorate, and each personalized tile will be posted on the wall mural in the ECE department.
 All funds raised from this project go to the ECE fund for ordering educational supplies.

 The ECE department provides ASL classes that focus on first language acquisition.
-Our ASL teacher works with students in the afternoons.
-ASL lessons and activities involve playing with the language.
+Our ASL teacher provides ASL lessons and activities that involve playing with the language.
 Its hand shapes, facial expressions, classifiers, and body shifting are all important elements for students' story retellings.
 Using their language skills, the students provide four theatre productions a year, and participate in video-taped sessions of their language development over the year’s course, which culminates in a DVD final product for the students to take home.